Pentillie is only 6 miles from Plymouth on the A388 between Saltash and Callington,.

 Ground floor bedroom

 The Warren Suite on the ground floor has been designed specifically for disabled use.
-Our architect is an MS sufferer who uses both sticks and a wheelchair on occasion, and he was especially interested in making sure that this room was designed as well as possible.
+The architect who helped redesign the rooms is an MS sufferer who uses both sticks and a wheelchair on occasion, and he was especially interested in making sure that this room was designed as well as possible.
 The room is therefore fitted out for use by anyone with limited mobility, or in a wheelchair.
+It has been used by guests requiring both hoists and oxygen.
 The bathroom is laid out as a wet-room with a height adjustable shower and shower seat.
 It complies with recommended standards.

 The colour contrasts within the room also comply to the recommended standards for those with visual impairments.
 The bed can be a double or two singles and can also be raised on blocks, so that a hoist can be used.
 All furniture is easy to remove from the bedroom if more space is required.
 There are call alarms fitted in the bedroom and shower room.